HOME BUYING 101

 1. Signs of Poor Maintenance

 Visible neglect, such as peeling paint, water stains, broken fixtures, or an overgrown yard can indicate a lack of regular maintenance.
-Sometimes this is evidence that there are potential issues that haven’t been addressed.

 2. Unusual or Strong Odors